terodox/terodox.tech/content/posts/2019-09-29--web-components-part-5/index.md

 ## Reusing styles

 One of the challenges with isolated styling is duplication.
-If we have several different components that need the same sets of styling we don't want to have those styles isolated to each component.
+If we have several different components that need the same set of styles we don't want to have those styles isolated to each component.
 That would be very challenging to maintain, and could easily create inconsistencies in our components.

 One solution to this problem is to reuse style tags.
 The `<template>` tag is our best friend for this type of issue.
 We can define out shared style in a template that can then be brought into our component for reuse.